istio-ecosystem/wasm-extensions/doc/write-a-wasm-extension-with-cpp.md

 wasm_dependencies_extra()
 ```

 Currently, it is recommanded to update SHA of Wasm C++ SDK and build your extension following Istio releases.
 See [step 7](#step-7-maintain-your-extension-along-with-istio-releases) for more details on extension maintainance.
-(TODO: https://github.com/istio-ecosystem/wasm-extensions/issues/27) You can rename the workspace to anything relevent to your extension.
+To get SHA and checksum of various dependencies, you can run [`get-dep.sh`](../scripts/get-dep.sh).
+For example, to get SHA of 1.8 dependencies, run `./scripts/get-dep.sh -r 1.8`.
+You can rename the workspace to anything relevent to your extension.
 Other dependencies could also be imported as needed, such as JSON library, base64 library, etc. See the [top level `WORKSPACE` file](../WORKSPACE) for examples.

 ## Step 2: Set up extension scaffold
 ---